NGUYEN-8lllD/M-7F-HUNT3R/README.md

 **Sumary:** The linear regression model achieves strong accuracy (84.29%) and AUC (0.92), making it reliable for predicting heart disease, with high precision (90%) for identifying high risk patients.
 However, slightly lower precision for "No Heart Disease" suggests sometimes misdiagnosed.
 # V. Conclusion
-In conclusion, this analysis shows that heart disease risk is linked to several factors, such as age, cholesterol, blood pressure, blood sugar, and chest pain type.
+In conclusion, this analysis shows that heart disease risk is related to several factors, such as age, cholesterol, blood pressure, blood sugar, and chest pain type.
 The results suggest that middle-aged and older adults, especially those with high cholesterol, high blood sugar, or certain chest pain types, have a higher risk.
 However, no single factor alone can predict heart disease.
 Looking at multiple factors together gives a clearer understanding.

 Between the models tested, both Logistic Regression and K-Nearest Neighbors worked well for predicting heart disease, with Logistic Regression being a bit more accurate.
 This may make it a better choice for this data.
 Overall, a balanced approach that includes careful monitoring, focusing on high-risk factors, and keeping data accurate could help in preventing and managing heart disease effectively.